 - The selection of participants to be tested will be done randomly by the testing company.
 Selections will be made from time to time throughout the school year.
 The students' ID numbers will be entered into a computer and randomly selected by the Testing Company.
-Testing may occur any day Monday through Friday throughout the school year and during summer school.
+Testing may occur any day Monday through Friday throughout the school year.
 This variable schedule will keep students conscious of the possibility of being tested at any time during the year.
 Even after being tested, the student remains in the testing pool. - No student will be given advance notice or early warning of the testing.
 In addition, the chain of custody procedure will be observed to eliminate invalid tests or outside influences. - Upon being selected for a urinalysis test under this policy, a student will be required to provide a sample of "fresh" urine according to the quality control standards and policy of the testing company conducting the urinalysis. - All students will remain under school supervision until they have produced an adequate urine specimen.
-If unable to produce a specimen, the student will be given up to 40 ounces of fluid over a period of 3 hours.
-If still unable to produce a specimen within three hours, the student will be taken to the principal's office and told he/she is no longer eligible for any of the extracurricular activities, athletics or a parking permit.
-In addition, the parent/guardian will be telephoned and informed that the student is unable to produce a sample for the testing procedure and that he/she may be tested at a later date to be reinstated for eligibility. - All specimens registering below 90 degrees or above 100 degrees Fahrenheit will be invalid.
+If a student is unable to produce a sample, they will be given 48 hours to go to the facility and test. - All specimens registering below 90 degrees or above 100 degrees Fahrenheit will be invalid.
 There is a temperature strip on the specimen cups indicating the validity of the urine specimen.
-If a temperature out of range occurs, another specimen must be given by the student. - If it is proven that tampering or cheating has occurred during the collection, the student will become ineligible or extracurricular activities, athletics or a parking permit for the remainder of the school year.
+If a temperature out of range occurs, another specimen must be given by the student. - If it is proven that tampering or cheating has occurred during the collection, the student will become ineligible for extracurricular activities, athletics or a parking permit for the remainder of the school year.
 This will be reported to the parent/guardian. - Immediately after the specimen is taken, and the chain of custody process completed, the student may return to class with an admit slip or pass with the time he/she left the collection site.
 The principal/principal's designee must time and sign the pass. - The specimens will then be sent to the laboratory by the testing company.
 Each specimen will be tested for the banned substances listed in this policy.
 Also, "performance enhancing" drugs such as steroids may be tested. - The laboratory selected must follow the standards set by the Department of Health and Human Services.